xuankimtran/docs-1/pages/katalon-studio/docs/windows-spy-tutorials.md

 >
 > While spying, recording, or executing a test on a desktop application:
 >   * Do not lock the screen of the testing machine
->   * Do not to run multiple instances of the AUT simultaneously.
+>   * Do not run multiple instances of the AUT simultaneously.